-Nov 02, 2020 Joe Kleiman Attractions, Business, Education, Events, Headlines, Museums, News, People, Technology & Media, Theme Parks Comments Off on From costuming to technology: Themed Entertainment Association names 2020 slate of TEA Masters
+Nov 02, 2020 Joe Kleiman Attractions, Business, Education, Events, Homepage Slider, Museums, News, People, Technology & Media, Theme Parks Comments Off on From costuming to technology: Themed Entertainment Association names 2020 slate of TEA Masters

 The Themed Entertainment Association (TEA) has announced the slate of TEA Masters honorees for 2020.
 The TEA Masters program celebrates masters of their craft in the global visitor attractions industry.

 The 2020 TEA Masters will be officially honored and showcased in a special, free online event produced and presented by TEA on December 9, 2020 that will include an educational discussion with the TEA Masters as panelists.
 Registration details will be posted at www.teaconnect.org.